nodeschool/wroclaw/tutorials/installing-node/windows.md

 # Installing Node.js on Windows

-The easiest way to install Node.js on windows is to get the newest installer from
+The easiest way to install Node.js on windows is to change your system

 ```
 https://nodejs.org/download/